 Our Event and History

 We began Outrun the Stigma as students at the University of Calgary when Co-Founders Leah Shipton and Amy Li noticed a gap in the running culture for runs that raise mental health awareness.
 Our group of student leaders came together to start Outrun the Stigma Calgary run event to fill that gap.
 To remain grassroots, every Outrun the Stigma run event invites local community members to speak about their mental health experiences and hosts a Mental Health Expo involving local community organizations, businesses, and charities.
-Since October 2013, we have brought together more than 1,600 students, community members, and volunteers to raise over $44,000 for Distress Centre Calgary.
+Since October 2013, we have brought together more than 4,500 students, community members, and volunteers to raise over $190,000 for mental health organizations in Calgary and Edmonton.

 In May 2016 our student club initiative transitioned to a not-for-profit organization with the goal of expanding our online platform and hosting our annual event in cities and communities across Canada.

 Our goal is to reduce mental health stigma by hosting annual Outrun the Stigma event runs and hosting an online story sharing platform.
-We are starting in Calgary, and we will expand throughout Canada in the coming years.
+We started in Calgary and expanded to Edmonton in 2017.
+We will expand throughout Canada in the coming years.

 We also fulfill this mission by: